 Author: Sheila A Smith, CFR

-Sheila A. Smith is a senior fellow for Japan studies at the Council on Foreign Relations.
-This is an adapted version of an article first published here on the Council on Foreign Relations’ Asia Unbound blog.
+Sheila A Smith is senior fellow for Japan studies at the Council on Foreign Relations.

 This article is part of an EAF special feature series on 2017 in review and the year ahead.